-We are a pet-friendly State Park as long as your pets are friendly and always kept on a short, sturdy leash.
+They are a pet-friendly State Park as long as your pets are friendly and always kept on a short, sturdy leash.
 Please be courteous to other patrons and be responsible for maintaining the cleanliness of our park and trails by cleaning up after your animals.
-Please contact Reservations for overnight accommodations that include your canine companion.